Unlocking the Power of ADHD: Understanding Your Unique Strengths

 These traits aren’t random.
 They reflect a brain that allocates attention by interest and meaning, not by external pressure.

-What’s new is that science is now measuring this pattern - and linking it to wellbeing, confidence, and performance.
+What’s new is that science is now measuring this pattern - and linking it to well-being, confidence, and performance.

 Strength Awareness Changes Outcomes